edgedb/edgedb/docs/intro/quickstart.rst

   No `edgedb.toml` found in `/path/to/quickstart` or above Do you want to initialize a new project?
 [Y/n]
   > Y
-  Specify the name of EdgeDB instance to use with this project
+  Specify the name of Gel instance to use with this project
   [default: quickstart]:
   > quickstart
-  Checking EdgeDB versions...
+  Checking Gel versions...
-  Specify the version of EdgeDB to use with this project [default: 5.x]:
+  Specify the version of Gel to use with this project [default: x.x]:
-  > 5.x
+  > x.x
   Specify branch name: [default: main]:
   > main
   ┌─────────────────────┬───────────────────────────────────────────────┐